By Rafael Blanes

 How to optimize your pricing using the results of your hotel competitive analysis

 Consider the image for the example we used: theoretically, your hotel should be on the line in order to have the ideal rate for its perceived value.
 In the example, “Hotel B” and “Your Hotel” are not charging as much as they should.
-However, if a hotel with a higher value than your property sets a lower rate, you will have to lower your rate too, or else that property will win over more hotel bookings.
+However, if a hotel with a higher value than your property sets a lower rate, you will have to lower your rate too, or else that property will win over more direct bookings.
 Mapping out who is underpricing and overpricing their property is valuable in helping you stay as close to the middle line as possible.

 Watch a step-by-step video of how to conduct a hotel competitive analysis: